LaurentOngaro/UEVaultManager/docs/source/configuration.rst

 .. code:: ini

     [UEVaultManager]
-    ;Set to True to start the App in Edit mode (since v1.4.4) with the GUI start_in_edit_mode = False
+    ;Set to True to start the Application in Edit mode (since v1.4.4) with the GUI start_in_edit_mode = False
     ;Set to True to disable the automatic update check disable_update_check = False